seerge/g-helper/docs/README.md

 All Modes are **baked in BIOS** along with default fan curves and power limits and they are the **same** as in the Armoury Crate.

 Each BIOS mode is paired with matching Windows Power Mode.
-If you don't want app to set Power Modes uncheck ``Extra``->``Auto adjust Windows Power Modes``
+You can adjust this setting under ``Fans + Power``

 1. **Silent** in BIOS + **Best power efficiency** power mode
 2. **Balanced** (Performance in AC) in BIOS  + **Balanced** power mode